Ellivers/wt-docs/docs/technical/processes.md

 ]<br></br>
 `Input`: {<br></br>
 &emsp;&emsp;`Threshold` (Integer) - The maximum distance in blocks to check for an edge's size.<br></br>
+&emsp;&emsp;`Intensity` (Integer, 1-5) - How strictly to round corner smoothing values.
+The rounding value used is 10 minus the inputted intensity.
+For example, an intensity of 5 (rounding value 10-5 = 5) would lead to the value 0.**5** being rounded to 1, like rounding normally works.<br></br>
 }

 ### Command List